mrts/migrate-imap-account-to-gmail/README.md

 migrate-imap-account-to-gmail
 =============================

 Python script that migrates mail from an IMAP server account to a GMail account.
+Preserves source account folder structure and saves mail under a configurable root folder in target account.
+Tracks migration in database so that migration will continue from the last seen message in case of interruption or when new mail needs to be synchronized from the source account.

-Tested only with Dovecot email server, patches welcome for other servers.
+Tested with Dovecot to GMail and GMail to GMail email migration.
+Should also work with a non-GMail target account.

 Usage
 -----